 * What do you need from the photographer and what are you expecting afterwards?
 (Do they need to have a studio with lighting equipment?
 Are you shooting outdoors with natural lighting?
 Are you in need of a CD with all the images?
 Prints?
 Only certain, retouched images?)

 * Are you paying the photographer or are you looking for a test shoot or TFP/TFCD?
-(You can worry about rates and how much to pay a photographer once you've started contacting them.)
+You can worry about rates and how much to pay a photographer once you've started contacting them but when it comes to price point, make sure to find out if they offer various packages that clearly outline what you would be getting in return for the quoted rate.

 * Date/Time/Location of the Shoot